 It’s okay, but honestly the guatar solos are rock tier.
 That’s not bad, but Metal solos tell a story and are irreplaceable.
 Rock solos sound cool and change all the time during live performance.
 These solos are rock, not metal.

 This is basically the same as most pop songs.
 At the core, this album was made to sell skins in League of Legends and make its audience go “wow!
 I can’t believe they made a whole album!”
 Seeing as I did not react this way, I guess I lie outside the target market, as will most other metalheads.

 This album is decent, but not good enough to purchase a hard copy.
 I don’t even want to listen to it twice, because the prog causes me metal anguish.

-It’s like a less artistic version of Far From Reality, a true artistic prog band that mixes classical-style piano with progressive guitars.
-I would listen to their only album over this every single time if given the chance, as Reminiscence by Far From Reality is a clean 8/10.
+It’s like a less artistic version of Far From Reality, a more artistic prog band that mixes classical-style piano with progressive guitars.
+I would listen to their only album over this every single time if given the chance; Reminiscence by Far From Reality is a clean 8/10.

 Ellie Goulding used to be one of my two “current” artists.
 (For those who don’t know, I generally only get really into two bands or artists at once.
 It used to be Ellie Goulding and Rise Against in my mid teenage years.)
 That’s because Ellie used to be a good artist.
 Actually, she might still be a good artist, but she seems to want to hide her talent.

 What do I mean?
 Well, consider her new album, appropriately named Delirium.
 It sold about one-quarter what her previous album, Halcyon did in its first year.

 I’m going to tell you why, so don’t worry.